NoroffFEU/lesson-task-js-frameworks-module2-lesson3/README.md

 Use an Alert component to display any errors.

 Display the name, release date and rating properties.
-Render the screenshots array in a carousel (image slider).
+Display the screenshots array in a carousel (image slider) - use the `map` methed on the screenshots array.